 Fifth Third Bank explains how physician mortgages can help doctors and other medical professionals purchase a new home.

-New and established physicians face unique circumstances when buying a home.
+Physicians can face unique circumstances when buying a home.
 Those who’ve just come out of medical school often haven’t started earning income yet or haven’t started saving for a down payment.
 Most of their focus has been on completing an education.
 And both established physicians and new graduates may have a significant amount of student loan debt.

-Fortunately, Fifth Third offers a mortgage product designed specifically for doctors.
-The mortgage offers a high loan-to-value ratio, which enables physicians to purchase homes with little or nothing down.
-The loans also treat student loan debt differently than other mortgages for new doctors.
+Fortunately, Fifth Third offers a mortgage product designed to provide solutions specifically for doctors.
+The mortgage offers up to 100% financing, which enables physicians to purchase homes with little or nothing down.
+The program also views student loan debt differently than other mortgages for new doctors.
 Another key feature is that the loan doesn’t require physicians to carry mortgage insurance.

 For physicians, this mortgage option can help them buy a house as they settle into a new job, while structuring payments for their future income.
 "The loans are especially helpful as residents look to settle down in new towns as they begin their first jobs," says Stan Schultz, Fifth Third's Director of Mortgage Development.

 Who Is Eligible for a Physician Mortgage Loan?

-The mortgages are available to individuals who have an MD, DO, DPM, DDS, DMD, DVM, and OD.
-“The product is for both new graduates of medical school and established physicians,” Schultz says.
+The mortgages are available to individuals who are licensed as a MD, DO, DPM, DDS, DMD, DVM, and OD.
+"The product is for both new graduates of medical school and established physicians," Schultz says.
 The loans aren’t specifically for first-time home buyers, though many new medical school graduates are purchasing their first house.
 Physicians can use the loans to buy a home or refinance a home they already own.